Written by Medicover Team and Medically Reviewed by

 Good Hygiene Practices

-Maintaining good hygiene is crucial; it's also empowering in preventing the spread of ringworm.
-By washing your hands regularly, especially after touching animals or sharing personal items like towels and clothing, you're taking control.
-Keep your skin clean and dry, and avoid walking barefoot in communal areas to further empower yourself in the fight against ringworm.
+Maintaining good hygiene is crucial in preventing the spread of ringworm.
+Wash your hands regularly, especially after touching animals or sharing personal items like towels and clothing.
+Keep your skin clean and dry, and avoid walking barefoot in communal areas.

 Avoiding Contaminated Items

 Avoid sharing personal items such as clothing, towels, hairbrushes, and bedding with others.
-If you have ringworm, make sure to wash these items in hot water and disinfect surfaces to prevent spreading the infection to others.
+If you have ringworm, wash these items in hot water and disinfect surfaces to prevent spreading the infection to others.

 Conclusion